benjamincrozat/content/posts/gpt-4o.md

 ## Introduction to how to get and use GPT-4o

-GPT-4o is a famous multimodal Artificial Intelligence Large Language Model made by [OpenAI](https://openai.com).
+GPT-4o is the multimodal version of the famous GPT-4 Large Language Model made by [OpenAI](https://openai.com).
 Its capabilities are groundbreaking and it even manages to be faster and cheaper than its predecessor, GPT-4, despite also being more powerful.

 GPT-4o can generate text outputs known as "completions" that can be used to build a range of applications like truly personal assistants, smart chatbots, grammar checkers, spam filters, code generators, and more!
 The list could go on forever.
+It's also the best model for vision!

 If you are unfamiliar with LLMs, take some time to get up to speed thanks to my simple-to-understand article about [how LLMs such as GPT work](/gpt-llm-ai-explanation).